paf31/stack-safety-for-free/index.markdown

 ### Completely-Iterative Monads

-In [\[Capretta\]](#refs), the type of `tailRecM` appears in the definition of a _completely-iterative monad_, and seem to solve a similar problem.
-Where tail-recursive monads are used to perform stack-safe monadic recursion in a strict language like PureScript, where the evaluation model leads to stack overflow, completely-iterative monads provide the ability to use iteration in total languages where non-termination is considered an effect.
+In [\[Capretta\]](#refs), the type of `tailRecM` appears in the definition of a _completely-iterative monad_.
+Completely-iterative monads seem to solve a related problem: where tail-recursive monads enable stack-safe monadic recursion in a strict language like PureScript, where the evaluation model leads to stack overflow, completely-iterative monads provide the ability to use iteration in total languages where non-termination is considered an effect.

 Our `SafeT` monad transformer looks suspiciously similar to the _free completely-iterative monad_, defined as: